andrew1007/takor/README.md

     ['10', new Set]
 ]))

-// Enforce.not
+// takor.not
-const nonNullOrArray = Enforce.not.oneOf(null, Array)
+const nonNullOrArray = takor.not.oneOf(null, Array)
 nonNullOrArray(10) // true
 nonNullOrArray([]) // false
 ```